Creeping Death

-"Creeping Death" is a song by American heavy metal band Metallica.
+"Creeping Death" is a song by American thrash metal band Metallica.
 It was released on November 23, 1984, as the lead and only commercial single from their album Ride the Lightning ("Fade to Black" and "For Whom the Bell Tolls", from the same album, were issued as promotional singles).
 Written from the perspective of the Angel of Death, "Creeping Death" describes the tenth plague of Egypt.
-It is often thought of as one of the band’s most popular songs and is currently the second most played song live by them.
+It is often thought of as one of the band’s most popular songs and is currently the second-most-played song live by them.

 Development

 Kirk Hammett wrote the guitar riff for the bridge section when he was 16 years old.
 The middle section, with its ominous chants of "Die!" set to a Phrygian mode chord progression, was originally written by Hammett while he was in Exodus.
 The song was called "Die by His Hand" and had been part of the Exodus setlist for live shows, but was never used on any Exodus albums.

-Metallica was inspired for the song by the second half of the film The Ten Commandments, which is based on the Bible tale of the Plagues of Egypt.
-While watching the scene of the final plague killing every Egyptian first-born child, Cliff Burton remarked "Whoa – it's like creeping death", as the plague was represented by a fog rolling into the Pharaoh's palace.
+Metallica was inspired for the song by the second half of the film The Ten Commandments, which is based on the Biblical story of the Plagues of Egypt.
+Lars Ulrich and James Hetfield loved the film and used to watch it at Cliff Burton's house, as his parents owned a VCR, a rare piece of equipment in the early 1980s.
+While watching the scene of the final plague killing every Egyptian first-born child, Burton remarked; "Whoa – it's like creeping death", as the plague was represented by a fog rolling into the Pharaoh's palace.
 The band liked the sound of "creeping death" and decided to write a song about the plagues, with the phrase as its title.
+They also incorporated the famous "so let it be written, so let it be done" line from the movie into the song's chorus.

 The single release's artwork was done by Alvin Petty.
 The logo and the song's title were added with a plastic layover to the existing artwork.
 Kirk Hammett had seen the picture hanging up at Petty's house and remarked that it would be perfect for the single and picture-disk that were about to be finished.